District Institutional Capacity

 Sub District Structures

 Legislative Instrument 1589 of I994 established the Town /Area Councils.
 The sub-district structures of the assembly system were officially operational only in 1998.
 These sub-district structures are supposed to be rallying points of local enthusiasm in support of the development objective of the District Assembly.
-Unit Committees are the base structures of the decentralisation system with the responsibility of mobilising community members for local development
+Unit Committees are the base structures of the decentralisation system with the responsibility of mobilising community members for local development.

-There are two (2) Town and eleven (11) Area Councils in the district.
+There are two (2) Town and eleven (11) Area Councils in the Municipality.
 In each of these Councils, are a number of Unit Committees.
 The sub-district structures have not been functional since their inauguration in 1998.
 Structural as well as operational issues have hampered their functionality.
 One serious issue that is yet to be resolved operationally is the role of these Councils in the revenue generation system and the proportion of revenue generated that should be retained at the council level.
 Out of the 13 councils, only 9 have had their offices constructed.
 There were efforts in 1999 to recruit staff to get the system operational but this has not come to fruition.
 Support from central government has not materialised to get the system functional.
 The present plan would seek to strengthen the sub district structures in the next two years.